-A township of Cape Town, Manenberg was established in 1966, designed for low-income colored families during the apartheid reign and a further implementation of the Group Areas Act.
-Born out of forced removal and designated solely for colored folk (the local parlance for people of mixed racial heritage), the township was intended to keep those who inhabited Manenberg at bay so white Africans could hold a favorable advantage in Cape Town’s city center.
+A township of Cape Town, Manenberg was established in 1966, designed for low-income coloured families during the apartheid reign and a further implementation of the Group Areas Act.
+Born out of forced removal and designated solely for coloured South Africans (the local parlance for people of mixed racial heritage*), the township was intended to keep those who inhabited Manenberg at bay so white Africans could hold a favorable advantage in Cape Town’s city center.
 The township succeeded in doing what it was created to do: suppress upward mobility and limit, if not extinguish outright, opportunity in colored communities.
 Manenberg was birthed out of inequality, and it has been home to an ever-present outcry for resolution and justice since.

 The main road leading into Manenberg is paved with discarded items, fragments of things lost and pulverized.
 Tangled plastic bags roll like tumbleweed across the empty street.
 Shards of sun-warped glass sprout from parched ground.
 Buildings are barred and graffitied, and there is an air of near desolation.
 It is a place removed, void of opportunity.
 It appears the strolling pedestrians of Manenberg are just as cautious as those who refuse to step foot in the township, both wary and somewhat puzzled by the presence of visitors.
 It is here, on this main road built of shattered glass, that the majority of killings take place, often in the crossfire of the most prominent gangs—rivals “The Americans” and the “Hard Livings.”